 Yellowtail ﬂounder: It provides good source of fatty acids but it could be further down the list.
 3 stars

 Whole eggs: whole eggs(3 stars) Eggs are good source of protein, but whole eggs includes shell which is not well digested for cats and includes too much calcium.
 3 stars

-Whole atlantic mackerel: Good source of cold water fish, high in fatty acids but whole fish may contain all parts of fish, including gills, scales and fins.
+Whole atlantic mackerel: Good source of cold water fish, high in fatty acids but whole fish may contain all parts of fish, including gills and fins.
 3 stars

 What are the Pros and Cons of Orijen Cat and Kitten Formula?